 Situated on a quiet country rural lane, 350m above sea level, overlooking the lovely town of Apiro to the north and the picturesque village of Poggio San Vicino to the south, nestled in the foothills of Monte San Vicino, Monastero di Favari is a beautiful 17th century former monastery-turned gentleman’s villa.
 Discovered in 2006 as a sleeping romantic ruin, it was renovated in 2010-2012 to a high standard whilst keeping its character and soul strongly intact.
-Complete with 7 bedrooms, swimming pool, outside pergola with pizza oven/fireplace and its own one-hectare vineyard, the house offers the perfect combination for a classic Italian family holiday: a beautiful rural setting not far from the life, culture and cuisine of picture-postcard Marchigiani towns.
+Complete with 7 bedrooms, swimming pool, outside pergola with pizza oven/fireplace and table for 12, plus its own one-hectare vineyard, the house offers the perfect combination for a classic Italian country holiday: a beautiful rural setting not far from the life, culture and simple but delicious cucina of picture-postcard Marchigiani towns.

 The house sits in a rural setting with gorgeous 360 degrees of views of Apiro, Poggio San Vicino and the surrounding rolling hills.
 It is not isolated however, making up part of the tiny hamlet of Favari.
 Three farms line the approach road and the house overlooks a small country dwelling, or casale owned by delightful Vittoria, a perfect neighbour who has acted as the Guardian Angel of the house during its restoration.
 The charming small town of Apiro is only 5 minutes drive away, lovely Cupramontana, the capital of the Verdicchio wine region, lies 10 minutes away and the town of Cingoli 20 minutes drive away past the pretty man-made Cingoli lake.
 The historic cities of Jesi and Fabriano, two important centres, lie within a 25 minute drive.
 Ancona is the nearest international airport (with direct flights to London Stansted) and Rome is only 2.5 hours away by train or 3 hours by car.